sp7t/project-athena/CONTRIBUTING.md

     cp .env.example .env
     ```
 2. Edit the `.env` file and add your specific configurations:
-    - **Gemini API Key**: You'll need a Gemini API Key for certain features.
+    - **Gemini API Key**: You'll need a Gemini API key for certain features.
       - _Instructions_: Obtain your Gemini API key from [Google AI Studio](https://ai.google.dev/gemini-api/docs/api-key) and add it to your `.env` file.
     - **Other Project Variables**: For other necessary environment variables, please contact your supervisor.